 An Informed Teacher

-Don’t be afraid to think a little outside the box: You could reach out to—and educate—local teachers about the diagnoses you can treat.
+Don’t be afraid to think a little outside the box.
+You could reach out to—and educate—local teachers about your therapy services.
 After checking the restrictions in your state (some states prohibit providers from reaching out to public schools), you could contact schools that are open to listening to your expertise (e.g., a private school).
 Ask to speak at teacher meetings and consider offering free screenings for students, thus helping teachers identify when students could benefit from your care.
 Pretty soon, you might just have a steady stream of school referrals.

 3. If you host a community event, address a community need and keep it kid-centric.

-Community events are probably one of the few marketing gambits that pediatric providers need to plan more with a mind for the kids who’ll attend—not so much the parents.
+Community engagement is one of the few marketing rules for pediatric therapists where providers need to plan with a mind toward the kids attending, not their parents.
 You want parents to think of your practice as a safe, welcoming, and enriching space for children.
 The perfect way to do that?
 Put your therapeutic mettle to the test, and host a community event that’s fun for kids and educational for parents.

 Planning a Relevant Event

 Pediatric occupational therapist Nicole Sampson, OT, planned a successful string of events by identifying a need in her community: there were no group play times for children in the county—at all.
 She jumped at the opportunity to establish “Toddler Time,” an hour-long group play period where children, ages two to five, could “participate in fun sensory and fine-motor play activities.”
-But this was no typical playdate.
-Kids were playing and learning, sure, but parents were also learning new ways to interact with their kids to encourage their behavioral and motor development.
-The event really took off during its second meetup, and Sampson was able to spread awareness about the pediatric unit in her practice.
+In this atypical playdate, kids were playing and learning while parents were also learning new ways to interact with their kids to encourage their behavioral and motor development.
+The event took off during its second meetup, and Sampson was able to spread awareness about the pediatric unit in her practice.

-And there you have it!
-Following these rules (in addition to your other marketing plays) should help convince caretakers to red rover, red rover, send new pediatric patients right over!
+And with that, you have three marketing strategies to leverage in your pediatric clinic.
+Following these marketing rules for pediatric therapists (in addition to your other marketing plays) should help convince caretakers to red rover, red rover, and send new pediatric patients right over!
 What marketing gambits have paid off in your clinic?
 Drop a comment below and let us know!